jaltantra/jaltantra_v8_optimizer/README.md

 # Initial setup and run script
-Please ensure you are connected to IIT-B network and have access to license server.
+Please ensure you are connected to IIT-B network and have access to license server , then run the below scripts in order bash inital_setup.sh ,then bash run.sh

 # Project Deployment and Monitoring Guide